framing/ng-framing/fio/content/guide/intro.md

 Framing is a more efficient, easier, smarter way of developing applications using existing well-established patterns.
 It has helped teams on large applications cut down lines of code by 50%.
 It’s built on top of Angular with future plans to support other frameworks.
 It’s a framework on top of a framework, a super framework really.
 It’s a higher level of abstraction, a new evolution of development… welcome :) If Angular was the C language, Framing would be C++.
 Our team is excited about it and we hope we can convince you of the same (and if not [email Biznas CEO Ryan Campbell](mailto:ryan@biznas.io) and tell him why or [join the Framing slack team](http://framing.herokuapp.com/)).

-The easiest way to understand what Framing is, is to compare the “pre framing” typical way applications are built using Angular with the “post framing” new way of assembling applications.
+The easiest way to understand what Framing is, is to compare the “pre-framing” typical way applications are built using Angular with the “post-framing” new way of assembling applications.

 ### Pre-Framing Development Scenario